Windmill Program Disability Supports

 Due to concerns surrounding COVID-19, we are delivering individualised therapy via video link (Telecare).
 Telecare provides longer-term therapy solutions conducted in regular one-on-one* video link therapy sessions with your child.

+We are here to help you and can perform a technology test to make sure the sound and video are working well.
 Your Service Planner will discuss all options with you when developing your support plan.

-*An adult (parent/carer or school staff member) must be available to support and attend Telecare sessions
+*An adult (parent/carer or school staff member) must be available to support and attend Telecare sessions.

 Contact us for information on: